ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/components-v27-changes/_index-react-angular.md

 |
 |Configuring components was made simpler in v27.
 |
 |Before it was necessary to tell the grid that a Component was a Framework Component by using `xxxFramework` properties.
-Having separate properties for JavaScript and |Framework components is no longer necessary.
+Having separate properties for JavaScript and Framework components is no longer necessary.
 Now the grid works out if a Component is JavaScript or a Framework Component.
 |
 |For example, consider how a Cell Renderer used to be configured before and after v27.
+|
 |Prior to v27, the following was used:
 |
-|<snippet spaceBetweenProperties="true" suppressFrameworkContext="true">
+|<snippet spaceBetweenProperties="true">
 |const gridOptions = {
 |    columnDefs: [
 |        {